Potential weights and implicit causal designs in linear regression: Potential weights and implicit designs

 \section{Potential weights and implicit designs}

 Consider a finite population of units $i \in [n] \equiv \br{1,\ldots, n}$.
-Each individual receives one of $J+1$ treatments $\bw \in \cW$. $\cW$ is some generic finite set with $J+1 < \infty$ elements.
-We denote by $\bW_i$ the realized treatment of unit $i$.
-Each unit is associated with a vector of covariates $\bx_i$ and $J+1$ vector-valued potential outcomes of length $T$, $\br{\by_i (\bw) \in \R^T : \bw \in \cW}$, without restrictions.\footnote{For expositional clarity, we assume that the dimension of the outcome vector is the same across individuals (i.e., balanced panels).
-Our results in \cref{sub:panel} do discuss imbalanced panels.} Upon treatment realization, we observe a corresponding realized outcome $\bY_i = \by_i(\bW_i)$.
+Each unit receives one treatment $\bw$ from a finite set $\cW$ of size $J+1$.
+Each unit has covariates $\bx_i$ and vector-valued potential outcomes of length $T$, $\br{\by_i (\bw) \in \R^T : \bw \in \cW}$.\footnote{For expositional clarity, we assume that the dimension of the outcome vector is the same across individuals (i.e., balanced panels). \Cref {asub:imbalance} discusses imbalanced panels.} We denote by $\bW_i$ the realized treatment.
+After assignment, we observe a corresponding realized outcome $\bY_i = \by_i (\bW_i)$.

-We isolate the variation coming from the process of treatment assignment by thinking of $ (\bx_i, \by_i(\cdot))$ as fixed numbers and only considering the randomness in $\bW_i$.\footnote{One could imagine drawing $(\bx_i, \by_i(\cdot)) \iid P_0$ from some population and then subsequently conditioning on the drawn values.
-To translate between the finite-population and superpopulation perspectives, it is usually sufficient to replace averaging over the finite population ($\frac{1}{n}\sum_{i=1}^n$) with the population expectation over $\E_{\bx_i, \by_i(\cdot) \sim P_0}$.

-Unfortunately, from a statistical inference perspective, this finite population setup that isolates variation from treatment assignment is often termed ``design-based'' as well \citep{abadie2020sampling,li2017general,rambachan2020design}.
-This is distinct from the sense that we mean.
-Our focus is on justifying \emph{identification} through variation in treatment rather than on characterizing statistical uncertainty.} To that end, let $\Pi^*$ denote the joint distribution of $(\bW_1,\ldots, \bW_n)$ and let $\bpi^*$ denote the associated marginal treatment assignment probabilities (i.e., propensity scores): We refer to such a collection $\bpi$ of marginal treatment probabilities as a \emph{design}.
-We call $\bpi^*$ the \emph{true design} and $\Pi$ a \emph{joint design}.
-Because we focus on linear estimators, only $\bpi^*$ matters for population properties; $\Pi^*$ in turn matters for the statistical properties of the regression estimator.

-We think of $(\Pi^*, \bpi^*)$ as unknown and chosen by Nature; they are also unknowable since only a single draw $\bW_i$ from $\pi_i^*(\cdot)$ is ever observed. $\bpi^*$ could in principle be in arbitrary configuration with the covariates and the potential outcomes---meaning that units select into treatment in an arbitrary fashion.
-However, if a researcher would like to defend a regression estimand on design-based grounds, they should then be prepared to defend restrictions on $\Pi^*$ consistent with data.
-We precisely uncover these restrictions.